-\item Recently, Shibata and Yoshino found that rapidly singly-spinning higher-dimensional BHs with spherical topology are unstable against non-axisymmetric perturbations (the so-called ``bar''--mode instability)~\cite{Shibata:2009ad,Shibata:2010wz} in $D=5,6,7,8$ dimensions (see also~\cite{Dias:2014eua}).
+\item Shibata and Yoshino found that rapidly singly-spinning higher-dimensional BHs with spherical topology are unstable against non-axisymmetric perturbations (the so-called ``bar''--mode instability)~\cite{Shibata:2009ad,Shibata:2010wz} in $D=5,6,7,8$ dimensions (see also~\cite{Dias:2014eua}).
 This was extended to equal angular momenta Myers-Perry BHs in odd dimensions in Ref.~\cite{Hartnett:2013fba} and analytically studied in the large-$D$ limit in Ref.~\cite{Emparan:2014jca}; these unstable BHs will emit gravitational radiation and consequently spin down and decrease their mass~\cite{Shibata:2010wz}.
 The area theorem (cf. Section~\ref{areaimpliesSR}) then requires that the unstable modes should satisfy the superradiant condition~\eqref{eq:superradiance_condition}, which indicates that the instability is of superradiant nature.
 However not all the superradiant modes are unstable and unlike the superradiant instability discussed in this Section, this instability is not due to confinement.
 A complete comprehension of the physical mechanism behind this instability is still an open problem.

 \item An interesting open question is the effect of rotation in the \emph{outer} disk of the two-ring model discussed in Sec.~\ref{sec:rings}, for example to investigate possible resonant effects when both rings are spinning.
-Likewise, the BH analog of the two-ring model proposed by Press~\cite{PressRing}, namely a Kerr BH surrounded by a conductive disk -- in particular whether such system is unstable or not, and on which timescales -- has not been studied yet.
+Likewise, the BH analog of the two-ring model proposed by Press~\cite{PressRing}, namely a Kerr BH surrounded by a conductive disk -- in particular whether such system is unstable or not, and on which time scales -- has not been studied yet.